Last Updated on April 23, 2021

 The Importance of Self-Care

-Just as your loved one might join a support group for alcohol addiction, consider joining a group like Al-Anon or SMART Recovery that supports caregivers and family members.
+Just as your loved one might join a support group for alcohol addiction, consider joining a group like Al-Anon1 or SMART Recovery2 that supports caregivers and family members.
 Make sure you have people to talk to who have your back, and remember that you always have a choice.
 Don’t let your needs and your own well-being fall by the wayside.

 How Ria Health Can Help